shw3ta/deep-map-1/README.md

-This page was built for a digital humanities course - Fuzzy Cartographies.
-It is an attempt to deep map the 10 part story _Have you heard of the Left/Right game?_ on r/nosleep.
+This is an attempt to make a deep map of a popular piece of internet creepypasta.
+Check out the site to learn more about the story itself!
+This page uses the [Tufte-CSS template](https://edwardtufte.github.io/tufte-css/).
+All credits to its creators.